Alex Mellor

-He has previously played for the Bradford Bulls in the Super League and the Kingstone Press Championship, Huddersfield Giants and Leeds Rhinos in the Super League.
+He has previously played for the Bradford Bulls in the Super League and the Championship, and for the Huddersfield Giants and the Leeds Rhinos in the Super League.

 Background

-Alex Mellor was born in Halifax, West Yorkshire, England.
+Mellor was born in Halifax, West Yorkshire, England.
+Mellor is a talented cricketer and represented Yorkshire schoolboys until age 15, when rugby league became his chosen career.

+Playing career

 Bradford Bulls

 Mellor had been involved in the Bradford Bulls scholarship system from under-15's.